leoovs/unipp/README.md

 }
 ```

+More use cases are provided in the `example` folder, including the way to
+support Win32 wide characters.

 # Remarks

 The `char` type assumed to be used as a code unit for UTF-8.
 This is due to the